 3: Visit one of the beaches in Nice

 The idea of lying on a beach in Nice is bliss.
 The reality is that Nice beaches are not soft and sandy, but pebbly.
 Ah, well.
-It’s still the French Riviera and it can still be blissful, and relaxing on the beach is a must when you visit Nice, France.
+It’s still the French Riviera and it can still be blissful, and relaxing on the beach is a must when you visit Nice.

 4: Peek into the belle époque Hotel Negresco

-If you’re wondering what to see in Nice, France, the Hotel Negresco should definitely be on your list.
+As far as things to see in Nice go, the Hotel Negresco should definitely be on your list.
 To my mind, the fabulous Hotel Negresco is the aristocratic heart of Nice.

 Right across from the beach at 37 Promenade des Anglais, the Negresco is a wacky art-filled luxury hotel built in the early 20th century.
 The dome in the Royal Salon was designed by Gustave Eiffel and the chandelier was created for a Russian Tsar.